daiearth22/test/engineering/ops-backend/director/index.html.md

 ## My Work Habits
 The good, the bad and yes the ugly.

 I’ll start with the ugly to get it out of the way, I like to think I’m a recovering workaholic but the recovery part doesn’t seem to happen.
 I love my work and the specialty of engineering management.
 My work hours tend to be consistent during the day and have a hard stop when my 2 little ones are home.
-I sometimes go back to my laptop at night to do some focused work (like writing this readme/index.html.md).
-I need to do better about disconnecting during time off and after hours (I admit/index.html.md) so please don’t take cues that I expect anyone to work this way.
+I sometimes go back to my laptop at night to do some focused work (like writing this readme).
+I need to do better about disconnecting during time off and after hours (I admit) so please don’t take cues that I expect anyone to work this way.
 I encourage you to give me feedback when you see me doing this.

 ## My Management Style